Salvation can’t be accomplished in isolation.

 Words have a tendency to change meaning from profession to profession.
 In the world of university adjuncts, for example, you may hear the words “professional development.”

-We adjuncts hear “time suck.”
+We adjuncts hear “do this or ELSE.”

 I had “studied” philosophy in college, and by “studied” I mean I audited the 400-level course without any previous credits in philosophy courses.
 Yeah, not my brightest move.
 But it promised deep discussions with at least two really cute guys and the teacher was one of those rare men who by all appearances balanced philosophy and faith with ease.
 I was intrigued then.
 Don’t remember a lick of it now.
 But Kaag’s title brought that old intrigue back.
 Why not?
 I liked stretching my lit boundaries, and it would earn me a PD hour in the process.
 I contacted the PhD in charge: I’m in.